Facility-inspired plant phenotyping, now portable

 Research phenotyping

-Track rosettes, seedlings, roots, and treatment responses across repeat sessions with benchmark-linked calibration, model evaluation, reproducible package exports, and optional multi-color 3D-printable outputs.
+Track rosettes, seedlings, roots, and treatment responses across repeat sessions with benchmark-linked calibration, model evaluation, reproducible exports, optional multi-color 3D outputs, and video-to-panorama workflows for close-range macro plant imaging.

 Agri-food quality workflows